 Blogging is a great way to build your business, but there are 5 blogging mistakes to avoid if you don’t want to waste your reader’s time.

-Not only are you competing for your prospect’s attention, time, and bandwidth (the amount of brain capacity they have to allocate to your message with everything else going on their life).
+Not only are you competing for your prospect’s attention, time, and bandwidth (the amount of brain capacity they have to give attention to your message)

-You’re also competing against anyone else with a website or blog that could potentially steal away your prospect’s attention, regardless of whether they’re a direct competitor or not.
+You’re also competing against anyone else with a website or blog who could potentially steal your prospect’s attention, regardless of whether they’re a direct competitor or not.

-Therefore, it is critical that your blog posts are…
+Therefore, it’s critical that your blog posts are…

 - On point

 - Speak to the pains of your target audience

 Today more than ever, time is a precious commodity.